5 REASONS WHY I CHOOSE NOT TO EAT MEAT

 + Animal Agriculture is the leading cause of Global Warming

 Animal agriculture is responsible for 18% of greenhouse gas emissions, which is more than the combined exhaust from all transportation.
-Yes, believe it or not, this is by far the most destructive industry on the planet.
+Yes, believe it or not, this is one of the most destructive industries on the planet.

 Not to mention that animal agriculture is responsible for up to 33% of all water consumption around the world and 1/3 of the earth’s ice-free land…

-After watching Cowspiracy, it’s evident that the environmental destructions caused by this industry are dramatically large, and regardless of whether you believe it or not, the facts are loud and proud and I’ve personally chosen to believe it!
+After watching Cowspiracy, it’s evident that the environmental destructions caused by this industry are dramatically large.

 This may shock you, but hey… It shocked me too!